 We’re proud to welcome our 2023 Steering Committee: Michael Poster, Chair, Michelman & Robinson, LLP; Adrian J. Perry, Covington & Burling LLP; Monika A. Tashman, Manatt, Phelps & Phillips, LLP; Phil Hill, Covington & Burling LLP; Hector Baldonado, The Baldonado Group, P.C.; Rebecca Sergay, TIDAL; and Scott Sholder, Cowan, DeBaets, Abrahams & Sheppard LLP.

 Guild of Music Supervisors NYC Education Event & Film Festival

 The Guild of Music Supervisors NYC Education Event & Film Festival returns for its sixth year as top music supervisors and industry executives in the fields of advertising, film, TV, video games and trailers give attendees a unique opportunity to meet, network and learn from some of the leading names in the business.

 The Future of Music Production track returns with a suite of panels analyzing how the broad impact of technology is dramatically changing the music creation and distribution process, from how creators make and monetize their works to how listeners experience music and engage with their favorite artists.
 The track is curated by Daniel Rowland, Head of Partnerships & Strategy for LANDR.

 Pro Bono Sessions for Independent Artists

-Mondo and RAP at Harvard Law School will host Pro Bono Sessions during Mondo for its fourth consecutive year.
+Mondo and RAP at Harvard Law School will host Pro Bono Sessions during Mondo for its fifth consecutive year.
 RAP is a student practice organization serving the music community by offering pro bono legal services to local and national musicians.